 In the evaluation model of the hyperspectral radiometer, the spectral calibration accuracy had been evaluated in the air environment and in the thermal vacuum environment.
 The tests under air environment verified the results when comparing with each wavelength calculated by spectral calibration filter and Hg-Ar lamp.
 The result of these tests was < 0.16 nm in the VNIR region, and < 0.4 nm in the SWIR region (Ref.
 15).

 Several on-orbit calibration methods have been conducted for previous and ongoing satellite missions, such as onboard calibration using equipped onboard lamps as reference light sources, vicarious calibration comparing brightness of terrestrial targets with in-situ measurements, cross calibration comparing the brightness with other satellite sensors, and Lunar calibration treating Moon as a known brightness light source.
-Since satellites in space can observe the Moon without considering the atmosphere and aerosols, it enables to provide more accurate radiometric calibration especially in the near infrared wavelength region where strong water absorptions exists.
+Since satellites in space can observe the Moon without considering the atmosphere and aerosols, it enables to provide more accurate radiometric calibration, especially in the near-infrared wavelength region where strong water absorptions exist.
 20)

 HISUI operations plan and coverage:

 The high source data rate of HISUI (1 Gbit/s + 0.4 Gbit/s) at 70% compression requires a duty cycle of the instrument as well as an allocation of the downlink communication resources of the spacecraft.